 Hemp insulation may qualify for several federal and state incentives:

-Hemp insulation provides R-2.0 to R-3.7 per inch depending on density and product type.
-A standard 12-inch hempcrete wall achieves R-24 to R-44.
+GaiaCrete® has an R-Value of 3.5–5 per inch depending on the GaiaCrete® blend used.
+Standard hempcrete provides R-2.0 to R-2.5 per inch.
+A 12-inch GaiaCrete® wall achieves R-42 to R-60.
 Hemp batt insulation provides R-3.5 per inch, comparable to fiberglass.
-However, hemp's thermal mass provides additional performance benefits not captured by R-value alone.
+Hemp's thermal mass provides additional performance benefits not captured by R-value alone.

 Hemp-lime insulation (hempcrete/GaiaCrete®) achieves 4+ hour fire ratings without chemical fire retardants.
 It will not combust, melt, or produce toxic smoke.
 However, hemp fiber batts without lime treatment are classified as Class B fire-rated and may require additional fire protection in some applications.